After installing a Mastodon server, it may be overwhelming to understand all the options you have at your disposal.

-If you are going to allow public registration or registration from others you don't know personally, you should use this field to describe your intentions for the server, who is welcome and what rules you want people to follow.
+If you allow public registration or registration from others you don't personally know, you should use this field to describe your intentions for the server, who is welcome and what rules you want people to follow.

-If it's just you or you and a couple of friends feel free to leave it blank until you decide if you are going to allow others to join.
+If it's just you or you and a couple of friends, feel free to leave it blank until you decide if you will allow others to join.

 Nobody likes to follow empty profiles

-Before you move forward and start following other users or inviting people to your Mastodon server, take a couple of minutes to fill in your profile information.
+Before you move forward and start following other users or inviting people to your Mastodon server, take a few minutes to fill in your profile information.

-You will find a link to 'edit profile' on multiple location but if you can't find it, click the Preferences link and then go to: Profile->Appearance
+You will find a link to 'edit profile' on multiple locations, but if you can't find it, click the Preferences link and then go to

 Just adding something like 'I work/study ___ and I'm interested in ___' is much better than an empty bio.